 UV is a spectrum of light that is just below the visible range to the human eye.
 The UV-C spectrum (185 – 280 nm) is known as the germicidal spectrum because it is the region that contains the peak germicidal wavelength (260 nm).
-The UV units for water treatment consist of a specialized low-pressure high output lamp with Mercury indium amalgam filling that produces ultraviolet radiation at 254 nm, very close to the optimum at 260 nm.
-Compared to the low-pressure lamps the medium pressure lamps are less efficient in utilizing usable germicidal wavelengths.
+The UV units for water treatment consist of a specialized low-pressure high output lamp with Mercury indium amalgam filling that produces ultraviolet radiation at 254 nm – very close to the optimum at 260 nm.
+Compared to the low-pressure lamps, the medium pressure lamps are less efficient in utilizing usable germicidal wavelengths.
 Medium pressure lamps generally only convert up to 10% of their input watts into usable UV-C watts, whilst amalgam low-pressure lamps can be up to 40% efficient.
 There has been a drastic rise in market share for “low pressure-high intensity” amalgam lamps in the past few years.
-This has been primarily driven by the need for higher electrically efficient lamps (thus lower electrical operating costs) and the growing awareness in using “green” technologies to reduce carbon footprint.
+This has primarily been driven by the need for higher electrically efficient lamps (thus lower electrical operating costs) combined with the growing awareness in using “green” technologies to reduce carbon footprint.

 • Monochromatic spectrum

 • Efficiency 32-40%

 • Lamp life times 8.000-16.000 H

 • Polychromatic spectrum